-Compensation of Employees: Over the medium term the budget is increasing from R287.745 million in 2019/20 to R343.718 million in 2022/23.
-Compensation of Employees constitutes 94.2 percent of the total budget for Cooperative Governance.
+Compensation of Employees: Over the medium term the budget is increasing from R290.5 million in 2019/20 to R311.8 million in 2022/23.
+Compensation of Employees constitutes 92.4 percent of the total budget for Cooperative Governance.
 Community Development Programme constitutes a larger percentage (46.3 percent) of total Compensation of Employees within the programme.

-Goods and Services: The budget is expected to decrease from R17.687 million in 2019/20 to R15.726 million in 2022/23.
-The decrease is as a result the budget-cut of R4.978 million in line with Treasury's instruction to cut the budget by 2 percent in 2021 financial year.
+Goods and Services: The budget, on average, increased by 4.6 percent over the medium term from R19.7 million in 2019/20 to R22.5 million in 2022/23.
 The programme's cost drivers on goods and services are mainly in respect of provision of support to municipalities with respect to development of infrastructure plans, establishment of Spatial Development Frameworks, disaster relief interventions, induction of councillors and ward committee members across the province.
-All these interventions will be scaled down as a result of the R4.978 million budget-cut.

-Transfer payments: The Transfer payments is mainly for Leave Gratuities in respect of officials who leave the Department through retirement, resignation or death.
-The expenditure is increasing from R2.250 million in 2019/20 to R2.426 million 2022/23 financial year.
+Transfer payments: The Transfer payments is mainly for Leave Gratuities in respect of officials who leave the Department through natural attrition.
+The expenditure is increasing from R2.1 million in 2019/20 to R2.4 million 2022/23 financial year.
 The increase is attributable to the number of officials who are expected to retire during the MTEF period within the programme.

-Payments for Capital Assets: The expenditure is expected to decrease from R2.973 million in 2019/20 to R2.036 million in 2022/23.
-The increase is mainly to cater for the purchase tools of trade (Laptops) for Community development workers as well as other Departmental staff attached to the programme over the MTEF period.
+Payments for Capital Assets: The expenditure is expected to decrease from R2.8 million in 2019/20 to R2.0 million in 2022/23.
+The budget is mainly to cater for the purchase tools of trade (Laptops) for Departmental staff attached to the programme over the MTEF period.